Google PhD Fellowship

 - UBC transcript: "Academic History" document provided by your graduate program is acceptable.
+Official UBC transcript is also acceptable.
 Note: Your "SSC" Grades Summary page is not acceptable.

-- Other transcripts: Must be original, official transcripts issued by the institution or "certified true" copies obtained from your graduate program.
-G+PS verified transcripts from the eVision application system (obtained from your UBC gradute program) are acceptable.
+- Other transcripts: Must be official transcripts issued by the institution or "certified true" copies obtained from your graduate program.
+G+PS verified transcripts from the eVision application system (obtained from your UBC graduate program) are also acceptable.

-- Up-to-date transcripts are defined as transcripts dated or issued in the fall session of the year of application (if currently registered) or after the last term completed (if not currently registered)
+- Up-to-date transcripts are defined as transcripts dated or issued in the summer session of the year of application (if currently registered) or after the last term completed (if not currently registered)

 - Must include the grading key/legend.

-- If a transcript is in a language other than English, must be accompanied by an English translation provided by a certified translator.
+- Per Google, transcripts must be in English.
+If a transcript is in a language other than English, the transcript must be accompanied by an English translation provided by a certified translator..

 Presentation standards required for documents prepared by the applicant: